-4.2.2 District wise comparison of constraints faced by the dairy farmers related to feeding of cattles
+4.2.2 District wise comparison of constraints faced by the dairy farmers related to feeding of cattle

 The comparative analysis of the underlying reasons for cattle feeding constraints across the districts—Purnea, Banka, Bhagalpur, and Khagaria are illustrated in Figure 2.
 High cost of feed and escalating feeding costs were the most common issues across all districts, most severely in Purnea and Banka.
 These stem from inflation in input prices, lack of local feed production, and dependency on commercial feeds.
 Limited income diversification and high dependency on livestock also exacerbate the burden of rising feed costs in poorer districts like Purnea.
 Lack of knowledge on balanced rations (noted prominently in Khagaria) and silage preparation (especially in Bhagalpur) reflect weak agricultural extension services and limited farmer training programs.
 These knowledge deficits contribute to inefficient feed utilization and increased reliance on costly alternatives.
 Lack of exposure to modern feeding techniques also indicates a communication gap between research institutions and ground-level farmers.
 Scarcity of green fodder and shortage of fodder seeds, reported mainly in Bhagalpur and Khagaria, point to poor agro-climatic planning for fodder cultivation, a lack of integration between crop and livestock systems, minimal investment in fodder development programs or community fodder banks etc. The shortage of land for fodder crops (especially in Bhagalpur) and the decline of common lands and grazing areas (notably in Khagaria) are driven by land fragmentation due to population pressure, conversion of grazing lands to non-agricultural uses, absence of policies to preserve or restore pasturelands.
 Greater reliance on dry fodder over green fodder and concentrates in Khagaria and Bhagalpur reflects seasonal variability in fodder availability, storage and logistical challenges associated with green fodder, financial constraints preventing investment in concentrate feeding.
 Table 3 summarizes the district wise key issues as follows: